On the volume of a unit vector field in 3 dimensions via calibrations

+However, we discover that the decomposition of the 4-dimensional $e_0^\perp=\ker\theta$ into two 2-planes is not the decomposition into `horizontal plus vertical' of the Sasaki metric, induced by the Levi-Civita connection of $\Sphere^3$.
+It so happens that this is the source of confusion with the involved natural exterior differential systems on $T^1\Sphere^3$ and thus it is our aim to clarify the problem.

-The setting above seems to be very particular of the 3-sphere.
-First, already Gluck and Ziller prove their method does not work for $\Sphere^5$ and above, even though it is observed in \cite{GluckZiller} that a calibration on any $T^1\Sphere^{2n+1}$ could also be defined, this time invariant under $\SO(2n+2)\times\SO(2)$.
-Secondly, besides the presence of a rank 1 symmetric space, implying 2-point homogeneous action, it is known the geodesic spray of a given Riemannian manifold acts by isometries if and only if the manifold has constant sectional curvature 1, \cite[p.345]{Chavel}.
+The above solution seems to be and in fact is very particular to the 3-sphere.
+First, already it is proved in \cite{GluckZiller} that the method does not work for $\Sphere^5$ and above, even though it is observed that a calibration on any $T^1\Sphere^{2n+1}$ could also be defined, this time invariant under $\SO(2n+2)\times\SO(2)$.
+Secondly, besides the presence of a rank 1 symmetric space, implying 2-point homogeneous action, it is known the geodesic spray of a given Riemannian manifold acts by isometries (on the unit tangent bundle) if and only if the manifold has constant sectional curvature 1, \cite[p.345]{Chavel}.
+As we shall prove again below, the geodesic spray is directly related to the Hopf vector fields.

-Furthermore, sectional curvature 1 is equivalent to the general Riemannian fibration induced by the geodesic spray and Sasaki metric being of K\"ahler base, a result of Y.~Tashiro, cf. \cite{Alb2019b,Alb2020a}.
+Furthermore, sectional curvature 1 is equivalent to the general Riemannian fibration induced by the geodesic spray and Sasaki metric being of K\"ahler base, a result due to Y.~Tashiro, cf. \cite{Alb2019b,Alb2020a}.
 In other words, equivalent to the canonical tangent almost contact structure on $T^1\Sphere^m$ verifying the conditions of a Sasakian manifold.

-The question of radius $r$ on the base vs radius 1 on the fibre is only considered in \cite{BorGil2006}.
+The relation between radius $r$ on the base and radius 1 on the fibre is only considered in \cite{BorGil2006}.
 Certain stability results are deduced depending on the curvature of the base, although again just with $\dim\geq 5$.